rishabh-j-23/gdrive-cli/README.md

 # Gdrive CLI

-## How to use
+## How to Use

-Download "gdrive-executable" zip from https://github.com/rishabh-j-23/gdrive-cli/releases and extract it
+1. Download the "gdrive-executable" zip from [GitHub Releases](https://github.com/rishabh-j-23/gdrive-cli/releases) and extract it.

-run gdrive.exe once
+2. Run `gdrive.exe` once.

-now go to C:/Users/{User}/.gdrive-cli/ folder and add credentials.json file
+3. Navigate to `C:/Users/{User}/.gdrive-cli/` folder and add `credentials.json` file.

-add credentials.json file in folder with gdrive.exe (follow https://github.com/glotlabs/gdrive/blob/main/docs/create_google_api_credentials.md for steps)
+   - Follow the instructions outlined in [this guide](https://github.com/glotlabs/gdrive/blob/main/docs/create_google_api_credentials.md) to create and obtain the `credentials.json` file.

+4. After adding `credentials.json`, navigate to the folder containing `gdrive.exe`.
+    - (Optional) you may add it to the env

+5. Open a terminal or command prompt in this folder.

-after adding credentials.json type ".\gdrive login" to connect cli to your google account
+6. Type `.\gdrive login` to connect the CLI to your Google account.